angular/components/src/cdk/testing/testing.md

 }
 ```

-A `HarnessPredicate` can be passed in place of a `ComponentHarness` class to any of the APIs on
+You can pass a `HarnessPredicate` in place of a `ComponentHarness` class to any of the APIs on
 `HarnessLoader`, `LocatorFactory`, or `ComponentHarness`.
 This allows test authors to easily target
-the particular component instance they're interested in when creating a harness instance.
-It also
+a particular component instance when creating a harness instance.
+It also allows the harness author
-allows the harness author to leverage the same `HarnessPredicate` to enable more powerful APIs on
+to leverage the same `HarnessPredicate` to enable more powerful APIs on their harness class.
+For
-their harness class.
-For example, consider the `getItems` method on the `MyMenuHarness` shown above.
+example, consider the `getItems` method on the `MyMenuHarness` shown above.
 This can now easily be expanded to allow users of the harness to search for particular menu items:

 ```ts